 Any chemical or physical bond (bond due to IMFs) occurs because its formation reduces the potential energy of the particles involved, and is a balance between attractive forces and electrostatic repulsion between electron clouds.

-Think for a moment about an atom like an inert gas atom, say Argon (Ar).
+Think for a moment about an inert gas atom, say Argon (Ar).
 Although we know that the electrons aren't arranged in a strictly spherical cloud around the nucleus (p-orbitals and all that), because the atom is free to rotate, the distribution of electrons is more-or-less spherical.

 Because an atom is spherically symmetric, we can't identify any one "side" or portion of its electron cloud that is any more or less positive or negative than any other.